Riverfront Streetcar Line: Closure and rerouting

-On July 29, 2018, the section between Canal Street and Julia Street was closed due to redevelopment of the former World Trade Center New Orleans building into the Four Seasons Hotel and Private Residences New Orleans.
+On July 29, 2018, the section between Canal Street and John Churchill Chase was closed due to redevelopment of the former World Trade Center New Orleans building into the Four Seasons Hotel and Private Residences New Orleans.
 Service was temporarily reduced to operate between French Market and Canal Street.

-On October 12, 2019, a portion of the Hard Rock Hotel under construction at Canal Street and North Rampart Street collapsed, further affecting service.
-During this period, the Riverfront line was rerouted through the central business district, operating via Canal Street to Carondelet Street.
-As tracks were cleared and repaired, service extended to the Union Passenger Terminal (UPT) via Loyola Avenue.
-This reroute of the line was eventually named the Loyola-Riverfront line and was designated as Route 49.
+On October 12, 2019, a portion of the Hard Rock Hotel under construction at Canal Street and North Rampart Street collapsed, disrupting Streetcar service systemwide.
+After the collapse, the Riverfront line was rerouted through the Central Business District, operating via Canal Street to Carondelet Street.
+As tracks were cleared and repaired, service was extended to Union Passenger Terminal via Loyola Avenue.
+This rerouting was designated the 49 Loyola/Riverfront line.

 Reopening

 Full Riverfront service between French Market and Julia Street resumed on June 1, 2025.
-The line officially inherited the Route 49 designation that the Loyola-Riverfront line had.
-Furthermore, the Loyola-Riverfront line was discontinued.
-Full service also resumed on the Rampart/UPT line.
+At that time, the line inherited the Route 49 designation, and the Loyola/Riverfront line was discontinued.
+Full service also resumed on the Rampart/Loyola line.

 Service description

 Hours and frequency

-As of June 2025, the line operates daily from 6 a.m. to midnight.
+As of January 2026, the Riverfront Streetcar Line operates daily from 6 a.m. to midnight.
 During core service hours, from 9 a.m. to 10 p.m., streetcars run every 20 minutes.
-Outside of these hours, service is provided every 30 minutes.
+On weekends, from 10 a.m. to 6 p.m., service increases to every 15 minutes.
+Outside of these hours, streetcars operate every 30 minutes.